-To ensure data robustness, our Data and Sustainability research teams work closely together to assess the data quality and consistency before its implementation into Mirova's systems.

-Systematic controls and specific analysis are performed on external ESG data, and an annual quality review is performed.
+To ensure data robustness, Mirova's Data and Sustainability Rresearch teams work closely together to assess the data quality and consistency before its implementation into Mirova's systems.
+In addition, Mirova performs systematic controls and specific analysis on data provided by external providers who are subject to an annual quality review.
 To that extent, Mirova's ESG analysts are in ongoing contact with the data providers to challenge their views.

-At the moment, the combination of multiple external data providers, the numerous quantitative and qualitative metrics does not allow to calculate and provide the proportion of estimated data.
+Mirova sources data from multiple external data providers, who may use estimation as part of their methodologies.
+Due to the variety of quantitative and qualitative metrics, Mirova is currently not able to calculate and provide the proportion of estimated data.